Skip to content

 CMMC includes several maturity levels, each with specific cybersecurity requirements:

-Level 1 – Foundational
+CMMC Level 1 – Foundational

 Level 1 focuses on basic cybersecurity practices, including 17 essential controls like access control and physical security measures.
 This level requires an annual self-assessment and affirmation, establishing a baseline for organizations handling less sensitive federal contract information (FCI).

-Level 2 – Advanced
+CMMC Level 2 – Advanced

 Level 2 includes all Level 1 practices and expands to implement all 110 security controls from NIST SP 800-171.
 It requires more advanced measures like incident response and risk management, with triennial assessments and annual affirmations, suitable for handling CUI.

-Level 3 – Expert
+CMMC Level 3 – Expert

 Level 3, the highest level, involves comprehensive cybersecurity practices, including those from Levels 1 and 2, plus additional controls from NIST SP 800-172.
 This level requires continuous monitoring, advanced threat detection, and multi-year government-led assessments.
 This level is ideal for contractors dealing with highly sensitive information.

-What Are the Costs of CMMC Compliance?
+What are the Costs of CMMC Compliance?

 While there is no fixed cost for CMMC compliance, the road to becoming compliant can become costly.
 These costs stem from an organization’s size, maturity level, and the complexity of required cybersecurity controls.
 For example, a company looking to comply with Level 3 will likely have to spend more money to meet technology standards than those looking to obtain Level 1.
-Expect these additional fees from cybersecurity implementation costs, consultants, and third-party assessments.
+Expect these additional fees from cybersecurity implementation costs, consultants, and third-party assessment organizations.

-How Long Is CMMC Certification Good For?
+How Long is CMMC Certification Good For?

 The CMMC certification is valid for three years.
 Level 1 requires annual self-assessments, while Levels 2 and 3 require reassessments every three years.

-Do Subcontractors Need to Be CMMC Compliant
+Do Subcontractors Need to Be CMMC Compliant?

 Yes, subcontractors within the defense industrial base (DIB) who handle CUI or FCI must also achieve CMMC compliance.
-Any organizations that receive contracts or subcontracts from a prime contractor are impacted by flow-down requirements: they must adhere to the same level of compliance as the original contractor.
+Any organizations that receive DoD contracts or subcontracts from a prime contractor are impacted by flow-down requirements: they must adhere to the same level of compliance as the original contractor.

 Related Posts